pedro-sidra/termo-solver/README.md

 **Under development!**

-This currently has some conceptual errors, you can review the code in prob.py and cli.py.

-Make suggestions as issues if you want :)
+Currently the code in `cli.py` is very incorrect.

+The more correct analysis is in `notebook/tree.ipynb` and `notebook/vetorize.ipynb`.

+I went a little overboard with the vectorized operations, but it was fun!

+Feel free to open issues and PRs.